xIves/scientific_programming/Week_03/exercises/Docker_QRCode_Generator/HOW_TO_README.txt

 # Copy the QR-Code from the container to your local file system
 #-------------------------------------------------------------------

---> in VS Code -> new Terminal cd into the folder 'QRCode_generator'
+--> in VS Code -> new Terminal cd into the folder 'Docker_QRCode_Generator'

 # Show running container and look for the container-id
 docker ps